Zhuge Liang: Recommendation from Sima Hui and Xu Shu

 At the time, the warlord Liu Bei was living in Xinye County as a guest of Liu Biao, the governor of Jing Province.
 During this time, he met the hermit Sima Hui and consulted him on the affairs of their time.
 Sima Hui said, "What do Confucian academics and common scholars know about current affairs?
 Only outstanding talents have the best understanding of current affairs.
-In this region, there are two of such talents: Crouching Dragon and Young Phoenix."
-When Liu Bei asked him who "Crouching Dragon" and "Young Phoenix" were, Sima Hui replied, "Zhuge Kongming and Pang Shiyuan."
-Xu Shu, whom Liu Bei regarded highly, also recommended Zhuge Liang by saying, "Zhuge Kongming is the Crouching Dragon.
+In this region, there are two of such talents: Sleeping Dragon and Young Phoenix."
+When Liu Bei asked him who "Sleeping Dragon" and "Young Phoenix" were, Sima Hui replied, "Zhuge Kongming and Pang Shiyuan."
+Xu Shu, whom Liu Bei regarded highly, also recommended Zhuge Liang by saying, "Zhuge Kongming is the Sleeping Dragon.
 General, don't you want to meet him?"
 When Liu Bei asked Xu Shu if he could bring Zhuge Liang to meet him, Xu Shu advised him to personally visit Zhuge Liang instead of asking Zhuge Liang to come to him.